Weak lensing magnification in the Dark Energy Survey Science Verification Data

 where

 and

 The assumed prior sets detection and non-detection of magnification to be equally probable: $P(M) = P(Z)$.
-Significances through the the Bayes factor are computed for each function individually as well as for each band using the full covariance.
+Bayes factors are computed for each function individually as well as for each band using the full covariance.

-The significance for each individual function has a strong dependence on the magnitude limit of the sub-sample considered, being always below the $3\sigma$ significance level.
-At the bright cuts, shot-noise prevents the identification of a non-zero magnification signal.
-At the faint end, although the sub-samples are much more populated, the strength of the magnification signal is nearly zero.
-This behavior has been compared with the one predicted at \autoref{sec:method}.
-Predicted and measured values are plotted together in \autoref{fig:significance}.
-It can be seen that the location of the maximum signal-to-noise is predicted accurately.
+The significance for each individual correlation function (see \autoref{tab:significance}) has a strong dependence on the considered magnitude limit of the sub-sample.
+To compute the significance of the detection for each band, the five correlation functions within each and the full covariance are used.
+One covariance matrix (see \autoref{fig:cov_matrix} for the {\itshape i}-band matrix) per each band is computed taking into account the full set of correlations.
+The logarithm of the Bayes factor can be found in \autoref{tab:significance}, being all above 2, allowing to claim that magnification has been detected \citep{10.2307/2291091}.

-When using the full covariance, computed one per each band, an improvement on the significance of detection is obtained, reaching a $3.5\sigma$ level of significance on each of the three bands, allowing us to claim that a signal for magnification has been detected.

-A usual approach to enhance the signal-to-noise ratio, is to define an unique source sample and weight each source galaxy with its corresponding $(\alpha_S(m)-1)^2$ value \citep{0004-637X-633-2-589}.
-This weighted sum of galaxies enhances the significance of the measured signal by summing coherently positive and negative signals (instead of averaging them) and downweighting those with zero amplitude.
-Nevertheless, since no negative values of the number count can be measured with these samples, no improvement is made with the weighed sum.